 - Is the current configuration of regions optimal?
 If so, how?
 In what ways are they “optimal”?
 And by what objective metrics should the configuration be evaluated?

 - What other regional configurations might be considered?
 How many regions should there be?
 What basis (or bases) might be considered for reconfiguration?
 (For example: population density patterns, End Stage Organ Disease patterns, number/distribution of organ-specific transplant centers, specialist-tertiary referral patterns, OPO/population geographic distribution, specific geographic features (mountains, water bodies), etc.).

 Community feedback about how Regions serve to organize various OPTN functions is needed to help inform the project.
 You can read more and provide your feedback in the section below.
 Feedback will be used as informational in the development of the Request for Proposal (RFP) that will announce the project and solicit potential vendors.
 The selected vendor will review this input and develop additional strategies to collect input from the community about OPTN Regions.

-A vendor that has proven experience in systems and operations design will be selected to perform the work needed to answer the above questions, and ultimately to deliver informed recommendations to the OPTN Board of Directors.
+EY has proven experience in systems and operations design to perform the work needed to answer the above questions, and ultimately deliver informed recommendations to the OPTN Board of Directors.

 - Experience in organizational structure design and governance

 - Previous client satisfaction